 - Tendonitis: inflammation due to strained or ruptured tendons, such as rotator cuff tendonitis

 - Trauma: such as fractures, shoulder separation, or shoulder dislocation

 - Tumors: abnormal tissue growth or swelling (can be cancerous or noncancerous)

 Why Choose UHealth?

-Orthopedic trauma care you can count on.
-The trauma team manages orthopedic trauma services at Jackson Memorial Hospital and the University of Miami Hospital.
+Orthopaedic trauma care you can count on.
+The trauma team manages orthopaedic trauma services at Jackson Memorial Hospital and UHealth Tower.
 Our team is made up of six surgeons who each have a subspecialty focus in orthopedic trauma.
 We treat everything from simple fractures that need a brace or cast to complex injuries that are best handled at a Level 1 or Level 2 trauma center.